 The ‘C’ brand was last used in 2013 on the C30 coupe-hatch.
 However, a lot has changed at Volvo from that time which would influence the direction of the Volvo C40.

-Coupe variants of SUV are in style, and manufacturers including JLR and BMW have already cashed in on the trend with the Evoque and X2, both key competitors for the Volvo C40.
-The sleeker design of a coupe over the XC40’s boxy SUV styling should result in better aerodynamics, which will be crucial in improving travel range.
-Where the Evoque and X2 are available with PHEV options, the Volvo C40 would offer the distinction of featuring an all electric drivetrain.
+Coupe variants of SUV are in style, and manufacturers including JLR and BMW cashed in on the trend with the Evoque and X2, both key competitors for the Volvo C40.
+The sleeker design of a coupe over the XC40’s boxy SUV styling results in better aerodynamics.
+Where the Evoque and X2 are available with PHEV options, the Volvo C40 offer the distinction of featuring an all electric drivetrain.

 The XC40 Recharge is one of the safest cars Volvo has built, said Malin Ekholm, head of safety at Volvo cars.
 Engineers developed a new and unique safety structure for passengers and the battery pack in the Recharge, as well as it give it a reinforced frontal structure to deal with the absence of the engine.
-The same elements would be carried on to the Volvo C40, making it one of the safest coupe-crossovers on sale.
+The same elements are assumed to have been carried on to the Volvo C40, making it one of the safest coupe-crossovers on sale.

 Manufacturing & Price

-In March 2020, Volvo inaugurated a brand new battery assembly line at its Belgian manufacturing plant in Ghent, where it builds the XC40 Recharge and the incoming C40.
+In March 2020, Volvo inaugurated a brand new battery assembly line at its Belgian manufacturing plant in Ghent, where it builds the XC40 Recharge.
 The carmaker signed long-term supply agreements for its battery needs with CATL of China and LG Chem of South Korea.
+It will build the C40 alongside the XC40 Recharge at this plant.

 Samuelsson had stated in an interview with Automotive News previously that the ongoing pandemic forced the carmaker to re-evaluate a number of its projects.
 However, the company does not plan on pausing its electrification strategy.
 Production of the Volvo C40 is planned at 8,000 units for its first year on the market, as per reports.